First-Time Homebuyer Mistakes and How to Avoid Them

 While you wait, do not miss any regular payments, don’t buy a new car, don’t finance new furniture, don’t even apply for a no-fee credit card.
 Instead, do everything you can to keep your financial situation status quo.

-After you close and take possession of the home, you can move forward with needed purchases, but don’t feel rushed.
-Take some time to adjust to your new situation and mortgage payments for a bit before committing to other payments.
+After you close and take possession of the home, you can move forward with needed purchases but don’t feel rushed.
+Take some time to adjust to your new situation and mortgage payments before committing to other payments.

 7. Avoid Hiring Someone for Every Repair